Table of Contents

 What Kind of Food Should You Offer to Your Dorkie?

 The Dachshund Yorkie mix tends to be a picky eater, so it might take several tries to guess their taste in food.
 They’ll beg for your food, though, every day, at every meal, more or less loudly, depending on their mood.
 Don’t give them any unless you want to take care of a dog with digestive issues, which isn’t pretty at all.
+You can find useful ideas in our best dry dog food for small dogs article.

 What you should give them is one to one and a half cups of dry food or the equivalent amount of canned food.
 Choose a high-quality brand in order to keep your pooch strong and healthy.
 Here are some suggestions: